IkQxzi/Dynamic-Easy-GPU-PV/README.md

 * Latest Windows 10 ISO [downloaded from here](https://www.microsoft.com/en-gb/software-download/windows10ISO) / Windows 11 ISO [downloaded from here.](https://www.microsoft.com/en-us/software-download/windows11) - Do not use Media Creation Tool, if no direct ISO link is available, follow [this guide](https://www.nextofwindows.com/downloading-windows-10-iso-images-using-rufus) - [using Rufus 3.5.](https://github.com/pbatard/rufus/releases/download/v3.5/rufus-3.5.exe)
 * Virtualisation enabled in the motherboard and [Hyper-V fully enabled](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v) on the Windows 10/ 11 OS (requires reboot).
 * Allow Powershell scripts to run on your system - typically by running "Set-ExecutionPolicy unrestricted" in Powershell running as Administrator.
-* In order to use networking on the Virtual Machine (required for Parsec) [create a virtual switch.](https://learn.microsoft.com/en-us/windows-server/virtualization/hyper-v/get-started/create-a-virtual-switch-for-hyper-v-virtual-machines?tabs=hyper-v-manager)
+* In order to use networking on the Virtual Machine, (required for Parsec) [create a virtual switch.](https://learn.microsoft.com/en-us/windows-server/virtualization/hyper-v/get-started/create-a-virtual-switch-for-hyper-v-virtual-machines?tabs=hyper-v-manager)

 ### Instructions